starknet-io/starknet.js/www/docs/guides/create_account.md

 > Level: hard.

-Even more complicated, a Braavos account needs also a proxy, but needs in addition a specific signature.
-Starknet.js is handling only Starknet standard signatures ; so we needs extra code to handle this specific signature for account creation.
-These nearly 200 lines of code are not displayed here, but are available in a module [here](./compiled_contracts/deployBraavos.ts).
+Even more complicated, a Braavos account needs also a proxy but needs in addition a specific signature.
+Starknet.js is handling only Starknet standard signatures; so we need extra code to handle this specific signature for account creation.
+These nearly 200 lines of code are not displayed here but are available in a module [here](./compiled_contracts/deployBraavos.ts).

 We will deploy hereunder a Braavos account in devnet.
 So launch starknet-devnet with these parameters: